-Making transfers to your friends and family in Russia shouldn't be a hassle.
+Making transfers to your friends and family in Russia shouldn’t be a hassle.
 In fact, knowing the options available enables you to make optimal decisions.
-This guide will help you explore the different ways you can send money to Russia, the information that is required when sending, what the recipient will have to provide to access the money and other factors to consider when sending the money.
+This guide will help you explore the different ways you can send money to Russia.

 There are multiple ways to easily send and receive money in Russia but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Russia.

-Russia has been in the crosshairs of geopolitical forces that have affected among other things the movement of funds in an out of the country.
-Thanks to technology, banks and peer to peer (P2P) money transfer service providers have made significant progress connecting Russians in the diaspora with their families back home.
+Russia has been in the cross-hairs of geopolitical forces that have affected among other things the movement of funds in an out of the country.
+Thanks to technology, banks, financial institutions and peer to peer (P2P) money transfer service providers have made significant progress connecting Russians in the diaspora with their families back home.

 Diaspora Russians can transfer money to their families, friends and business partners back home through the SWIFT network.
 Interestingly, as from 2014, Russia started developing an alternative to the SWIFT mechanism to cushion itself against risks of sanctions that would affect the SWIFT network.

 The System for Transfer of Financial Messages (SPFS) is now up and running offering a variety of services one of which is financial institution transfers.
 Over 18% of money transfers in Russia are going through the SPFS and as of November 1, 2019, over 390 participants had already enrolled in the system among them Asian banks.

 Due to currency control processes, sending money through the banking system to Russia can be a nightmare.
 The law requires financial institutions to have a correspondent account with the Russian Central Bank for them to transfer funds to the country.